 Would you trust some creatures who can maintain themselves in conditions that would kill nearly any other beings?
-Would you trust some creatures that have the ability to live months without food and water, the ability to drink sea water, a coat that protects from the heat, even their blood is different than your blood, and much more?
+Would you trust some creatures that have the ability to live months without food and water, the ability to drink sea water, having a coat that protects from the heat, and even their blood is different than your blood, and much more?
 Bactrian camels are known as two-humped camels with a scientific name Camelus bactrianus.
 There are only two species of camels and only Bactrian camels have a distinctive feature of two humps.
 Aristotle was the first who called those camels as Bactrian meaning that they originated in Bactria which was the region of ancient central Asia.
 However, the name’s origin is still being disputed.
 Today, the Bactrian camel exists in scarce fragmented populations in northwest China and southwest Mongolia.

 There could be a misunderstanding that the camels’ humps store water.
 In fact, they are not filled with water.
 The humps are actually composed mostly of fat tissue.
 If they are not for water, then what function do they serve?
 The answer is simple: energy storage.
 Yes, camels use the fat tissue in their humps as nutrition when there is no food available to them.
 When camels use up the fat in their humps, the humps slowly become depleted and may hang to the sides.
 But how about water?
 Since they do not drink water for two weeks or even a month, they have an exceptional ability to minimize water loss.
 They produce a very concentrated urine without much water in it, and their kidneys and intestines are good at helping them to retain water.
 Camels can drink 120 liters of water at once, but that water is needed to restore the normal water content of their bodies.